altocodenl/tagaway/readme.md

 - Geotagging enable/disable.
    - last server tests
-   - document 2 client events
+   - when enabling, refresh every n seconds until tags stabilize
-   - add geotagging enable/disable event
+   - geoicons
 - Import from GDrive/Dropbox.
    - Import is list, then upload (pass param to upload).
 Import in db, but uploads on log one at a time.
    - Import stops if: 1) API error; 2) space limit.